notofonts/noto-docs/src/descriptions/NotoSansMeeteiMayek.md

-Noto Sans MeeteiMayek is a sanserif design for texts in the Meetei Mayek (Meitei) script.
+Noto Sans MeeteiMayek is a sans serif design for texts in the Meetei Mayek (Meitei) script.
 It has multiple weights, contains 92 glyphs, 2 OpenType features, and supports 87 characters from 2 Unicode blocks.